siteroller/siteroller/README.rst

 tickets collapsed.

-The theme is released on GPL_ Version 3 (See COPYING for more infos), Concerning Copyright of the Image Set, please have a look at the `FamFamFam About`_ Page.
+The theme is released on GPL_ Version 3 (See COPYING for more infos), FamFamFam icons are licensed under a `Creative Commons Attribution 2.5 License`_ for further information have a look at `FamFamFam About`-Page.

 Authors: